Fears of coronavirus second wave prompt flu push at US pharmacies, drugmakers

 Drugmakers last year produced nearly 170 million doses of influenza vaccine, according to the CDC.
 There were up to 740,000 hospitalizations and 62,000 deaths in the 2019-2020 flu season that ended last month, the CDC said.

-While health insurance typically covers the flu shot at a doctor's office and other groups offer free flu vaccine clinics, the adult vaccine retails for about US$40, putting the US market at up to US$6.8 billion.
-The CDC secures some doses at a discount price in its child vaccination program.
+While health insurance typically covers the flu shot at a doctor's office and other groups offer free flu vaccine clinics, the adult vaccine retails for about US$40.

 Global revenue for influenza vaccines is about US$5 billion, according to Wall Street firm Bernstein, and in the United States each additional 1 percentage point of Americans getting the vaccine is worth US$75 million in revenues to drugmakers.